larkintuckerllc/futusign-wordpress/readme.md

 Installation
 ====

+Install the plugin from the *WordPress Plugin Directory* or:

 1. Copy the `futusign` folder into your `wp-content/plugins` folder
-2. Activate the `futusign` plugin via the plugin admin page
+2. Activate the *futusign* plugin via the *Plugins* admin page

 Usage
 ====